'Songbird John': Retired General Smears John McCain On Fox, Falsely Claims Vietnam Torture 'Worked'

 Other political commentators on Twitter were even more upset about McInerney’s comment.

-“No big deal, just Fox Business News giving a platform to a smear of Sen. John McCain’s time being tortured in a Vietnamese POW camp,” CNN host Jake Tapper wrote, sarcastically, on his Twitter feed, while conservative pundit S.E.
+“No big deal, just Fox Business News giving a platform to a smear of Sen. John McCain’s time being tortured in a Vietnamese POW camp,” CNN Host Jake Tapper wrote, sarcastically, on his Twitter feed, while conservative pundit S.E.
 Cupp called the remark “shameful.”

 Author and military expert Thomas Nichols slammed McInerney as a “crank” and said that he questioned the retired general’s “patriotism” over the remark, and Headline News anchor Carol Costello said the remarks made her “sick to my stomach.”